 Sustainability and ESG are not interchangeable terms, although if you’re working with a small management team, these responsibilities often fall to the same person or team.
 For this post, we’re thinking of environmental sustainability at your leased brick-and-mortar location as a key aspect of your “E” profile.

-Sustainability is not just a marketing buzzword, and it's not just Environmental Social and Governance committees considering these "non-financial" performance indicators anymore.
 As more companies reckon with the real, long-term financial risks of climate change, the ability to quantify, adjust, and report data like building emissions, water use, and food waste is more in demand than ever.
 Why is it so important for companies to put hard numbers behind their sustainability stories?
-And how can Property Works help you tell your sustainability story?
+And how can Property Works help you develop and share your sustainability steps?